 Copperfield Nurseries: A wholesale nursery based at Te Puna and specialising in citrus trees.
 Owners Sharon and Grant Tennet opened the nursery in 1976.

-Daffodil Acres: Bill Dijk has retired.
-The “daffodil acre” (actually 4 acres) beside his home used to be a picture in spring – but hard work with all those bulbs needing to be lifted every year.
-So he and wife Willie moved into offering a mail-order catalogue for all sorts of bulbs, not just narcissus.
-Now that he’s retired Bill is deeply involved in hobby breeding of narcissus, including miniatures, and tall bearded iris.
+Daffodil Acres: After Bill Dijk retired from his “daffodil acre” (actually 4 acres) he and wife Willie moved into offering a mail-order catalogue for all sorts of bulbs but also became deeply involved in hobby breeding of narcissus, including miniatures, and tall bearded iris.
 He is interested in bulbs of all types, but especially anything rare and unusual.
-He welcomes visitors.
-Phone 552 5383.
+Read more here.

-John Dean: A life member of the NZ Tree Crops Association, John has established a collection of fig trees on his property near Katikati.
+John Dean: A life member of the NZ Tree Crops Association, John established a collection of fig trees on his property near Katikati.
+Read a 2011 article here.
+2018 update: John now lives in Matamata.

 El Jakedo Cactus Garden: In the hills above Papamoa, Kerry Cossey has created a stunning show garden using plants from her nursery.
 Succulents also for sale.
 See the Open Gardens page for details.
 Read an article about the garden here.